zulip/zulip-flutter/README.md

 ### Flutter version

-While in the beta phase, we use the latest Flutter from Flutter's main branch.
+We use the latest Flutter from Flutter's main branch.
 Use `flutter channel main` and `flutter upgrade`.

 We don't pin a specific version, because Flutter itself doesn't offer a way to do so.
 So far that hasn't been a problem.
 When it becomes one,